How to Play

 Hotwash

-Debrief to capture lessons learned and actionable insights.
-This is where real-world value is crystallised.
+Debrief for lessons learned and actionable insights.
+Real-world value crystallises here.

 Rapport → Energy → Tension → Resolution → Reflection